kobi/RecreationalRegex/README.md

 ## Implement PCRE recursive grammar in .NET regex balancing groups
 Source: [`PcreGrammar.cs`](RecreationalRegex/PcreGrammar/PcreGrammar.cs)
 For a Stack Overflow answer - which took me **3 years** to figure out.
-I ended up writing code to generate a regex from an intemidiate stack-based grammar. fun stuff: [Converting PCRE recursive regex pattern to .NET balancing groups definition](https://stackoverflow.com/a/20644634/7586)
+I ended up writing code to generate a regex from an intermediate stack-based grammar. fun stuff: [Converting PCRE recursive regex pattern to .NET balancing groups definition](https://stackoverflow.com/a/20644634/7586)
 How can we write this grammar using .NET's balancing groups?
 ```
 Q -> \w | '[' A ';' Q* ','?
 Q* ']' | '<' A '>'